> Uploading knowledge... _

 TopicDescription

-Longest Increasing Subsequence DP (Soon available)Finding increasing subsequences in arrays.
+Longest Increasing Subsequence DP (Soon available)Finding increasing subsequences with DP and binary search optimization.

-2D (Grid) DP (Soon available)DP on grids, path counting, and matrix transformations.
+2D Grid DP (Soon available)DP on grids, path counting, matrix transformations, interval DP, and multi-dimensional state spaces.

-String DP (Soon available)DP applied to strings for subsequence and substring problems.
+String DP (Soon available)DP applied to strings: alignment, edit distance, palindromes, and pattern matching.

-State Machine DP (Soon available)DP using states and transitions.
+State Machine DP (Soon available)DP using states and transitions, including stock trading problem variants.

 String Matching (Soon available)KMP, Rabin-Karp, and other substring search algorithms.